Time-energy uncertainty relation for neutrino oscillations: historical development, applications and future prospects: Introduction

 Uncertainty relations constitute a cornerstone of quantum theory.
 On one hand, the Heisenberg principle sets a fundamental lower limit on how precisely we can perform simultaneous measurements of position and momentum of any quantum system.
 A direct consequence is that an exactly specified (classical-like) phase-space trajectory cannot be defined for these systems.
 Another such pair of incompatible variables are energy and time.
 An informal meaning of the time-energy uncertainty relation (TEUR) is that quantum states that only exist for a relatively short time cannot have a sharply determined energy.

 Despite formal similarities, the analogy between TEUR and the Heisenberg principle cannot be pursued all the way because of the lack of a time operator in quantum mechanics (QM).
 As a matter of fact, the proper formalization and general validity of TEUR have been controversial issues since the advent of quantum theory.
 For a comprehensive review on the subject, one can refer to~\cite{Bauer:1978wd}, while a recent discussion on the non-uniqueness of TEUR formulation appears in~\cite{Busch:2001akq}.
 In what follows, we shall basically resort to the most general Mandelstam--Tamm version of TEUR, which is based on the only assumption that the evolution of Heisenberg operators in quantum theory is ruled by the Hamiltonian $H$~\cite{ManTam}.
-Using natural units $\hbar=c=G=1$, TEUR in this framework takes the form \be \Delta E \, \Delta t \, \geq \frac{1}{2} \,, \ee where $\Delta E\equiv\sigma_H$ is interpreted as the standard deviation of the energy on a generic quantum state $|\psi\rangle$ and \be \Delta t \equiv \si_O/\lf|\frac{\dr \lan O(t) \ran}{\dr t}\ri| \, . \ee Here $O(t)$ denotes the ``clock observable'', whose dynamics quantifies temporal changes of the system and $\Delta t$ is the characteristic time-scale over which the mean value $\langle O(t)\rangle\equiv\langle\psi|O(t)|\psi\rangle=\langle\psi(t)|O|\psi(t)\rangle$ varies by a standard deviation.
+Using natural units $\hbar=c=G=1$, TEUR in this framework takes the form \be \Delta E \, \Delta t \, \geq \frac{1}{2} \,, \ee where $\Delta E\equiv\sigma_H$ is interpreted as the standard deviation of the energy on a generic quantum state $|\psi\rangle$, and \be \Delta t \equiv \si_O/\lf|\frac{\dr \lan O(t) \ran}{\dr t}\ri| \, . \ee Here $O(t)$ denotes the ``clock observable'', whose dynamics quantifies temporal changes of the system, and $\Delta t$ is the characteristic time-scale over which the mean value $\langle O(t)\rangle\equiv\langle\psi|O(t)|\psi\rangle=\langle\psi(t)|O|\psi(t)\rangle$ varies by a standard deviation.

 One of the most common applications of TEUR concerns the understanding of the decay of excited states of atoms.
 In this scenario, the minimum time it takes for an atom to decay to its ground state and radiate is related to the energy uncertainty of the excited state~\cite{Wigner1988}.
-Based on the Mandelstam-Tamm method, in~\cite{Bilenky2007} TEUR was derived for neutrino flavor oscillations in the QM picture.
-Neutrino oscillations is a phenomenon characterized by a finite time scale - the oscillation time~\cite{giunti2007fundamentals} - and, thus, particularly suited for a description in terms of Eq.~\eqref{TEURMT}.
-By identifying $\Delta t$ with the time during which a significant change of the flavor content happens for a given neutrino state, the model of~\cite{Bilenky2007} came to the conclusion that a non-vanishing neutrino energy uncertainty $\Delta E$ is actually needed for oscillations to occur.
+Based on the Mandelstam-Tamm method, in~\cite{Bilenky:2005hv} TEUR was derived for neutrino flavor oscillations in the QM picture.

+Neutrino oscillations is a phenomenon characterized by a finite time scale, the oscillation time~\cite{giunti2007fundamentals} and, thus, particularly suited for a description in terms of Eq.~\eqref{TEURMT}.
+By identifying $\Delta t$ with the time during which a significant change of the flavor content happens for a given neutrino state, the model of~\cite{Bilenky:2005hv} came to the conclusion that a non-vanishing neutrino energy uncertainty $\Delta E$ is actually needed for oscillations to occur.